-In 2023, the total spending by Italian companies on AI solutions was estimated to be in the range of €700-800 million15, while in 2024, the market experienced a sharp acceleration, surpassing the €1 billion mark for the first time and reaching approximately €1.2 billion 16.
+surpassing the $\in 1$ billion mark for the first time and reaching approximately $\in 1.2$ billion16.
 The growth trend appears well established, with an expected compound annual growth rate (CAGR) of 30% to 35% between 2023 and 2027.
 However, the years 2023 and 2024 do not yet fully reflect the impact of Generative AI technologies, whose effects are expected to become more prominent starting in 2025.